THIS WEEK:

 So I thought it would be a good idea (with the encouragement of many others) to spotlight a couple neighbors of St. Matthew Lutheran church each month.
 They have been given a questionnaire with 15 questions so that we can get to know them a little better.

-This month, I asked Monica Jensen and Jan Remiger to share who they are.
+This month, I asked Robyn Struntz and my two foreign exchange students to share who they are.

 1) Describe your family.